Concordance system

 Concordance democracy is a type of governing / ruling a country that aims to involve as many different groups as possible (parties, associations, minorities, social groups) in the political process and to make decisions by reaching a consensus.
-In this respect, concordance democracy is a form of consensus democracy in which majority rule as a decision-making mechanism does not play a central role in the political system.
+In this respect, concordance democracy is a form of consensus democracy.
 The counter-model to concordance democracy is called competitive democracy or majority democracy.

-In Swiss politics, the concordance system (German Konkordanzsystem) is the integration of the major political parties into the seven-member Federal Council.
+In Swiss politics, the concordance system (German Konkordanzsystem) is manifested by the integration of the major political parties into the seven-member Federal Council.